damilolah/Introduction-to-Machine-Learning/chapter3.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:372a383227
 ## Data Preprocessing

 Data preprocesing involves transforming data into a basic form that makes it easy to work with.
 One characteristics of a tidy dataset is that: one observation per row and one variable per column.
+As you can tell from the previous exercise that the Wage dataset is tidy.

-Activities done in this step also includes detecting the presence of missing (NA) values, noise and outliers, or duplicate data
+Activities done in this step also includes detecting the presence of missing (NA) values, noise and outliers, or duplicate data.

+* Check for missing values
+        sum(is.na(Wage))

 * Do some exploratory data analysis

         qplot(age, wage, data=Wage, colour = race)

 * We don’t need the variable “logwage” for our analysis, so we remove it.

         Wage<- subset(Wage, select=- c(logwage))

+As we saw from the example on satisfaction ratings, predicting continuous variables gives results that are not exactly precise.
+So for this example, we will present our results in terms of categories.

+We will divide the whole wage column into 20 categories and create another column called wage_range.
+Each observed wage will therefore fall under one of these 20 categories.
+A good model will therefore predict the right range of wages a person can earn.

+cut(Wage$wage, b = 20)

 *** =instructions
 - Now plot age against wage but this time make the colour based on education.